 - How much do people watch online TV together?
-An all individuals number is calculated by applying a viewers per view factor to the average programme streams.
+An all individuals number is calculated by applying a co-viewing factor to the average programme streams.

 - Which types of people watch online?
-Demographic profiles for online viewing of programmes and commercial events are based on how BARB panel members have viewed the programme on their computer devices.
+Demographic profiles for online viewing of programmes and commercial events are based on how BARB panel members have viewed the programme on their personal computers and tablets.

 - Does this work for all programmes?
-Dovetail Fusion uses contextually appropriate variables to generate audience profiles.
-This is because the number of panel members viewing a programme on a given day will not be enough to generate a robust profile across the board.
+Dovetail Fusion uses a range of contextually appropriate variables to generate audience profiles.
+This is because the number of panel members viewing a particular programme on a given day will not always be enough to generate a robust profile.

-- What about for online VOD commercials?
-The process is no different, in principle, to that of programmes: online census data creates an accurate assessment of delivery, while the panel provides the demographic context.
+- What about online VOD commercials?
+The process is no different in principle to that of programmes: census data will create an accurate assessment of viewing levels, while the panel provides the demographic context.

 Having converted census data into people-based audiences, Dovetail Fusion will deliver two output files.